spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-offer-feature-walkthrough/product-offer-storage.md

 {% info_block infoBox "" %}

-See [Using and configuring Redis as a key-value storage](/docs/scos/dev/back-end-development/client/using-and-configuring-redis-as-a-key-value-storage.html) for details on how to use and configure Redis as a key-value storage.
+For details about how to use and configure Redis as a key-value storage, see [Using and configuring Redis as a key-value storage](/docs/scos/dev/back-end-development/client/using-and-configuring-redis-as-a-key-value-storage.html).

 {% endinfo_block %}